 Cups to Grams Converter

-Convert between cups and grams and find out how many grams there are in a cup of flour, sugar, butter or other baking ingredient.
+Find out how many grams there are in a cup of flour, sugar, butter or other baking or cooking ingredient.
+Want an ingredient added to our list?
+Please get in touch.

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.